 “Unprovided with original learning, unformed in the habits of thinking, unskilled in the arts of composition, I resolved–to write a book.”
 Edward Gibbon (1737-1794)

-I have been asked if I would consider becoming the genealogist for the George Washington chapter of the Sons of the American Revolution.
-Love to!
+As of Jan 2019 I am the genealogist for the George Washington chapter of the Sons of the American Revolution.

 cuddly wedge head, Spin!

 bully back-up lights